majkamichal/naivebayes/index.md

 ## Overview

-The `naivebayes` package offers an efficient implementation of the widely used Naïve Bayes classifier in R. It adheres to three fundamental
-principles: `efficiency`, `user-friendliness`, and `being written in Base R`.
-The package is designed to be efficient by utilizing high-performance routines programmed in lower-level languages like `C` or `FORTRAN` for resource-intensive computations.
-Despite being written in `Base R`, it does not introduce any dependencies or hinder its efficiency.
-The use of `Base R` ensures compatibility and accessibility to a wide range of users.
+The `naivebayes` package presents an efficient implementation of the widely-used Naïve Bayes classifier.
+It upholds three core principles: efficiency, user-friendliness, and reliance solely on Base `R`.
+By adhering to the latter principle, the package ensures stability and reliability without introducing external dependencies[^1].
+This design choice maintains efficiency by leveraging the optimized routines inherent in Base `R`, many of which are programmed in high-performance languages like `C/C++` or `FORTRAN`.
 By following these principles, the `naivebayes` package provides a reliable and efficient tool for Naïve Bayes classification tasks, ensuring that users can perform their analyses effectively and with ease.

-The general function `naive_bayes()` detects the class of each feature in the dataset and, depending on the user choices, assumes possibly different distribution for each feature.
-It currently supports following class conditional distributions:
+The `naive_bayes()` function is designed to determine the class of each feature in a dataset, and depending on user specifications, it can assume various distributions for each feature.
+It currently supports the following class conditional distributions:

-- categorical distribution for discrete features
+- categorical distribution for discrete features (with Bernoulli distribution as a special case for binary outcomes)
-- Poisson distribution for non-negative integers
+- Poisson distribution for non-negative integer features
 - Gaussian distribution for continuous features
 - non-parametrically estimated densities via Kernel Density Estimation for continuous features